mc2266/WeatherApp/README.md

 This is a simple weather application for searching and viewing the current weather for multiple locations.

-# Start
+# Running the project

+This project was created with create-react-app from Facebook.
+You must hve npx (which includes npm) installed to run this app.

+To install npm, run:

+### `sudo apt install npx`

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+The browser should automatically open.

 # USE